Press release: As the world of work transforms, UN’s largest inter-governmental meeting to focus on its impact on women and girls

 NORTH AMERICA / EUROPE

-Ito Peng, from Canada/ Taiwan, is a Professor of Sociology and Public Policy, and Canada Research Chair in Global Social Policy at the Department of Sociology, and the School of Public Policy and Governance, University of Toronto.
+Ito Peng, from Canada/Taiwan Province of China, is a Professor of Sociology and Public Policy, and Canada Research Chair in Global Social Policy at the Department of Sociology, and the School of Public Policy and Governance, University of Toronto.
 She has written extensively on family, gender and social policies in East Asia.
 She currently leads a large international partnership research project entitled Gender, Migration, and the Work of Care funded by Social Sciences and Humanities Research Council of Canada.
 The project brings together over 50 researchers and non-academic partners to examine how the reorganization of care influences the global migration of care workers, and how this in turn impacts family and gender relations, gender equality, government policies, and global governance.
 She speaks English.

 Diane Elson, from the United Kingdom, is Emeritus Professor in the Department of Sociology at Essex University, Visiting Professor at the WiSE Research Centre, Glasgow Caledonian University and Research Associate at the Center for Women’s Global Leadership, Rutgers University.
 She is a member of the UN Committee for Development Policy and is a consultant to UN Women.
 In 2016, Dr. Elson was awarded the Leontief Prize for Advancing the Frontiers of Economic Thought.
 She has served as chair of the UK Women’s Budget Group and as Vice-President of the International Association for Feminist Economics.
 She is the author of many publications and articles on gender equality and economic policy.
 She speaks English.